CODT 1.0 Atlantic

 The Enterprise Data Management Council, EDMC created the Financial Industry Business Ontology as an industry-standard business conceptual model.

 FIB-DM, the Financial Industry Business Data Model, opened the finance industry standard ontology for data architects and modelers.
-Fourteen hundred people, eighty-five banks, downloaded the FIBO data model.
+Over three thousand people and over one hundred banks downloaded the FIBO data model.

-CODT is the patent-pending technology used to derive the enterprise data model from the industry-standard ontology.
-Last year’s article described the mappings and outcome; the generated PowerDesigner model.
+CODT is a patented technology, US12038939, that derives enterprise data models from industry-standard ontologies.
+Last year’s article described the mappings and outcome of the generated PowerDesigner model.
 Watch the Semantics for Data Architects YouTube videos for a detailed look at model structure and content.
 This second article explains how the transformation works.

 Atlantic enables FIB-DM commercial licensees to transform their proprietary FIBO extensions and other ontologies into data models.